akarazhev/ai-toolbox/ai-agent/init.md

 2. `playwright` – automates web testing.
 3. `memory-bank` – stores AI rules, project settings, and global memory via the MCP protocol.

+Longer introduction:

+`ai-toolbox` is a production-ready toolkit of **Model Context Protocol (MCP)** servers designed to supercharge AI-assisted development workflows.
+It bundles three specialized services, all containerized and orchestrated via * *podman-compose**, with first-class support for mounting your existing projects and data from the host:

+- **`contex7`** – Documentation and context server that indexes and serves the latest project and external docs, enabling AIs to search, browse, and retrieve precise snippets from mounted documentation directories.
+- **`playwright`** – Web-testing automation server powered by **Playwright**, capable of generating, running, and inspecting end-to-end tests against web apps hosted in mounted project directories.
+- **`memory-bank`** – Persistent global memory server backed by **SQLite**, used to store AI rules, per-project settings, and long-term context via a simple MCP interface.

+Each server is implemented with modern, maintainable patterns, featuring structured logging, robust error handling, configurable environment-based settings, and examples of test coverage. `ai-toolbox` is intended as a plug-and-play infrastructure layer for advanced AI agents and IDE integrations, making it easy to connect your projects, documentation, tests, and long-term memory into a cohesive, production-grade AI environment.

 ---

 ## 1. High-level goals